SandeepSingh1708/Project-3/README.md

 -The most frequent Start to End Station combination.
 -The total travel time and average travel time
 -The counts of user types and gender.
--The earliest, most recent and most common birth year.
+-Displays earliest, most recent, and most common year of birth.
 -The first five individual trip data, Later, based on user needs additional 5 records were been shown and so on.

 ### Files used